Reliable version of putAll()

 The pattern is pretty simple at a high level.
 It involves two Invocables.
 The first simply executes on the extend proxy, as we need to be inside the cluster to get access to the key assignment strategy.
 The next step is to split the data being written into the subsets applicable to each node using getKeyOwner().
 These subsets are then sent, via a second Invocable, to the members that own them and EntryProcessors are used to do the write to the backing map directly (although this is no longer needed in 3.7).
 This is shown pictorially below.

-[Edit Jan '12] My colleague Jon ‘The Gridman’ Knight has done a fantastically detailed post which drills into how to implement this pattern in Coherence]
+[Edit Jan ’12] My colleague Jon ‘The Gridman’ Knight has done a detailed and methodical post drilling into how to implement this pattern in Coherence]